 Enjoying a healthy meal with Swami Shantananda (front right), Swamini Shivapriyananda (second from right), Swami Ishwarananda (second from left), and some of the friends that have helped bring Moong Pani to fruition.

-After much R&D on how to turn our home recipe into a convenient mix (instead of hours of soaking and cooking mung with the right spices) and with the blessings of our spiritual teachers, support of friends, my husband Harish and my children Hema and Deven – here we are today bringing Moong Pani Sipping Broths for you and your families to enjoy.
+After much R&D on how to turn our home recipe into a convenient mix and with the blessings of our spiritual teachers, support of friends, my husband Harish and my children Hema and Deven – here we are today bringing Moong Pani Sipping Broths for you and your families to enjoy.

 We went even further and created four great flavours.
 We hope you love it just as much as we, and so many of our customers do.